Research Interests

 Peer-reviewed Journal Articles

-Raab, C., & Spies, M. (accepted).
-Characterising cropland fragmentation in post-Soviet Central Asia, using Landsat remote-sensing time series data.
+Raab, C., Spies, M. (2023): Characterising cropland fragmentation in post-Soviet Central Asia, using Landsat remote-sensing time series data.
 Applied Geography.
+Volume 156.

 Zuberi, M., Raab, C., Spies, M. (2022) Landnutzungswandel im Baumwollgürtel Pakistans.
 Gen-Baumwolle, Agrardiversifizierung und ökologische Herausforderungen im Süden des Punjab, Geographische Rundschau 75/4, 20-25.